 Eating undercooked chicken sausages can cause food poisoning, which may lead to health issues such as diarrhea, vomiting, and nausea.

-One specific ailment that can result from eating undercooked meat is trichinosis, which is caused by a type of worm called trichinella spiralis.
+One specific ailment that can result from eating undercooked meat is trichinosis, which is caused by trichinella spiralis.
 Symptoms of trichinosis include muscle pain, fever, and swelling of the eyelids.

 In addition, bacteria such as campylobacter or salmonella can also cause illness if you eat undercooked sausages.

-These microorganisms cause similar symptoms such as vomiting, diarrhea, fever, nausea, and cramps.
-These symptoms can appear anywhere from six hours to six days after contact with the bacteria from the meat.
+These microorganisms result in comparable indications like vomiting, diarrhea, fever, nausea, and cramps.
+These symptoms can appear anywhere from 6 hours to 6 days after contact with the bacteria from the meat.

-Although most people recover from these illnesses without medication, in some cases, antibiotics may be required to facilitate recovery.
+Although the majority of individuals from these illnesses are without medication, in some cases, antibiotics may be required to facilitate recovery.

 So it’s essential to cook your sausages thoroughly to avoid any potential health risks.